cardboard-ink/cardboard/README.md

 # How to run (dev)

+Welcome to CardBoard!
+This readme will guide you on how to set up and run the project in a development environment.
+Follow the instructions below to get started.

+## Prerequisites

+Before you begin, make sure you have the following:

-Make sure ports 5555 and 5173 are free.
+- Ports ```5555``` and ```5173``` are free.

+## Installation

+1. Install Docker on your machine with compose.

+2. Navigate to the project directory.

+3. Run the following command, depending on your Docker + Compose installation:

-Install Docker on your machine with compose and cd into the project dir and run `docker-compose up` or `docker compose up` depending on your docker + compose installation.
+`docker-compose up` or `docker compose up`

+## Running the Application

-Now open your web browser and go to url http://localhost:5555 (prisma studio).
-Here open the Roles model and add the roles USER and ADMIN.
+1. Open your web browser and go to the following URL: [http://localhost:5555](http://localhost:5555) (Prisma Studio).

+2. In Prisma Studio, navigate to the "Roles" model and add the roles "USER" and "ADMIN".

+3. Now, open [http://localhost:5173](http://localhost:5173) in your web browser.
+This will open the Svelte app.

-Now you can open http://localhost:5173 (svelte app) and make your user account and assign it ADMIN role from prisma studio.
+4. Create a user account and assign it the "ADMIN" role from Prisma Studio.

-Congrats!
-Setup is complete, happy developing!
+## Congratulations!

+Congratulations!
+The setup is complete, and you are ready to start developing.
+Happy coding!